AlbaGG25/Buscador-paises/README.md

 Are you looking for your next holiday destination?
 Don't you know what the Ghana flag looks like?

-This is the perfect website for you!
+:boom: This is the perfect website for you! :boom:

 The following project is a website where you can find important information about each country.